gdiaz384/py3TranslateLLM/README.md

     - Examples of text file parsing templates can be found under `resources/templates/`.
 - The text formats used for templates and settings (.txt) have their own syntax:
     - `#` indicates that line is a comment.
-    - Values are specified by using `Item=Value` Example:
+    - Values are specified by using `item=value` Example:
         - `paragraphDelimiter=emptyLine`
     - Empty lines are ignored.
 - If interrupted, use one of the backup files created under backups/[date] to continue with minimal loss of data.
 Resuming from save data in this folder after being interrupted is not automatic. `--resume` (`-r`) technically exists, but can be overly picky.
 - In addition to the libraries listed below, py3TranslateLLM also uses several libraries from the Python standard library.
 See source code for an enumeration of those.
-- Settings can be specified at runtime from the command prompt or from `py3TranslateLLM.ini`.
+- Settings can be specified at runtime from the command prompt and/or using `py3TranslateLLM.ini`.
     - Settings read from the command prompt take priority over the `.ini`.
     - Values are designated using the following syntax:
         - `commandLineOption=value`